 If you are unsure about Council's proposed contract, either discuss it with the contact officer nominated in the tender advertisement or have the tender reviewed by your legal representative.

-Specific questions relating to the tender can be lodged via Tenders Online.
-Answers to these questions will be posted and available for ALL registered tenderers at Tenders Online.
+Specific questions relating to the tender can be lodged via the online portal.
+Answers to these questions will be posted to the portal and available for ALL registered tenderers.

 Ensure you have filled out all the necessary fields from the document and any Addenda, and answered each of the criteria.
 You are then ready to lodge your tender documents.